-The visual arts program attracts highly dedicated and talented faculty, staff and students from around the world.
-Together, they create an environment focused on ideas, craftsmanship and the sharing of artistic values.
-Courses are designed to build fundamental skills in the visual arts and develop students’ creativity.
+In the three-week visual arts program, you will study with highly talented faculty and students from around the world.
+You'll be a part of a community focused on ideas, craftsmanship, and the exchange of artistic values.
+Courses are designed to help you build fundamental skills and develop your creativity.

-Students who are interested in experiencing a greater variety of courses are encouraged to attend both three-week sessions (discounts are offered to students who attend multiple sessions).
+You will have the opportunity to submit your studio and elective class preferences after being accepted and enrolling in the program.
+If you would like to experience a greater variety of courses, you are encouraged to to attend both three-week sessions (discounts are offered to students who attend multiple sessions).

-- Prepare five images that represent your highest quality of work in the medium you would like to study.
-If submitting a drawing portfolio, we suggest three pieces be made from direct observation (drawn or painted from life, not copied from a photograph.)
+- Prepare five images that represent your highest quality of work.
+We suggest three pieces be made from direct observation (drawn or painted from life, not copied from a photograph.)

 Students who intend to apply to visual arts programs at college/university level may also be interested in our one-week institutes: